Karlfunhouse/buildabear/README.md

 * The main.js file represents the primary connection between the DOM and JS program interface.
 It contains all global variables, event listeners, and functions called by event listeners.
 * The functions.js file contains all functions not encapsulated within a class, or declared within main.js to be binded to an event listener.
 The file is ordered alphabetically.
 * The visual updating of outfit selection is first handled through the displayItem class.
 When a valid DOM event is triggered,  a displayItem object is instantiated and then routed appropriately via displayItem's methods.
 * The Outfit class ultimately handles all data updating and DOM display.
-Valid displayItems are passed to their respective Outfit method, which updates the instantiated Outfit's properties and then the respective DOM elements.
+Valid displayItems are passed to their respective Outfit method, which updates the instantiated Outfit's properties and then the necessary DOM elements.
 * The Outfit class also handles storage of saved outfits.

 ## Code Review Accountability